JoriVainola/Software_testing_project/README.md

 comp.se.200 project

-### HOW TO RUN
+### How the test

--you must install nodejs and npm
+you must have install nodejs and npm

--run command
+run command
 ```
 npm run tests
 ```